bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/StaticDeploy.md

 * It manually downloads the Kobweb CLI binary from [its own repo](https://github.com/varabyte/kobweb-cli).
 * It exports your site (same as if you had run `kobweb export --layout static` locally).
 * It uploads the exported site as an artifact in a way that GitHub Pages can consume it.

-> [!NOTE]
-> The above script uses CLI version 0.9.21, which is the latest version at the time of writing this note.
-If a newer
-> version is available by the time you read this, you can update the `KOBWEB_CLI_VERSION` environment variable to the
-> new version.
-Older versions should work just fine, however.

 #### Base path